 Inflammation leads to serious health issues!

 Daily bowel movements are particularly important for women because excess estrogen is excreted in the stool.
 After estrogen is metabolized in the liver, the estrogen byproducts are “packaged” to be eliminated from the body via the stool.
 If not eliminated daily, these “packages” can be broken apart and allowed to recirculate in the body.
 This not only increases estrogen levels in the body (which is not a good thing), but this excess estrogen is far more potent and dangerous when allowed to go back through the body a second time.
-This could be an entire blog post all on its own, but just know that as a women, it’s extra important to make sure you’re having at least one bowel movement every day.
+This could be an entire blog post all on its own, but just know that as a women, it’s extra important to make sure you’re eliminating regularly, ideally at least once every day.

 Unfortunately, the typical diet and lifestyles these days contribute greatly to bowel function (or lack thereof).
 Diets high in processed foods and sugar, chronically stressful lives, and lack of movement are quite a normal way of living for many folks, but are not good for bowel health.
 Medications like pain killers, antidepressants, iron supplements, and antacids can slow bowel function and lead to less frequent bowel movements and eventually, constipation.
 Genetics is also a factor.